KoenvanMeijeren/eslint-plugin-no-dimensions/README.md

 # eslint-plugin-no-dimensions

-This is a custom ESLint plugin that contains rules to help enforce best practices in your JavaScript code.
+ESLint plugin to disallow the use of Dimensions.get('window') in react-native.

 ## Installation